 Hierarchy variables are custom variables that let you see a site's structure.

-This variable is most useful for sites that have more than three levels in the site structure.
-For example, a media site may have 4 levels to the Sports section: Sports , Local Sports , Baseball , and Red Sox.
+This variable is useful for sites that have more than three levels in their site structure.
+For example, a media site can have 4 levels to the Sports section: Sports , Local Sports , Baseball , and Team name .
 If someone visits the Baseball page, Sports, Local Sports, and Baseball, all levels reflect that visit.

-There are five hierarchy variables available, which must be enabled by Adobe Customer Care.
-At the time the hierarchy is enabled, you should decide on a delimiter for the variable and the maximum number of levels for the hierarchy.
-For example, if the delimiter is a comma, the sports hierarchy may display as follows.
+Adobe supports up to 5 hierarchy variables in your implementation.
+At the time the hierarchy is enabled, decide on a delimiter for the variable and the maximum number of levels for the hierarchy.
+For example, if the delimiter is a comma, the hierarchy would look similar to the following:

 s.hier1 = "Sports,Local Sports,Baseball";